stenhaug/dssg_stanford/weekly_material/week1/day_two.md

 ### Individual Datasets
 Yesterday in pairs, you summarized each of the four types of data (`census`, `cbc`, `inventory`, `transfused`) and looked closely at one day - `day19`.
 Now it's time to put together all the data from the directory.
 We are going to use the skills you just learned to do this.

+First, let's set up a git for this.
+We will all be working with the platelet data - so let's all clone the `platelet_processing` repository from the group GitLab.
+(Note: here we are not forking and then cloning, we are just cloning.)

+First, in your pair, have someone create a branch (e.g. 'cbc', 'census', etc.) using the plus button. *This only should be done once per pair!*.
+You will be collaborating on this branch.

+Clone platelet_processing to your directory on Nero (refer to the GitLab Setup [Instructions](../../resources/gitlab_setup.md) as needed.

+Switch to the branch you are working on using:
+ `git checkout <branch_name>`

+This is where you will add the files for processing your data.

 #### Write a function to read in all the data
 Many of the datasets have data in the `seed_data_hashed/` directory.
 Look for your files here, you will need to read this in too!
 (Note many of these days are negative!)

 Write a function to read in an individual file of your file type and turn it into a tibble.
-Which fields do you wnat to extract?
+Which fields do you want to extract?

+As you work on this function, commit it to your local platelet_processing repository.

 Test that this function works on a couple different files, make sure it is performing as you expect!